leopoldmaillard/diet-vision-flutter/readme.md

 ## Installation

+**Please note that you will need the Google Cloud API crendentials of the project to run it on your own device.
+Don't hesitate to contact us if you are interested.

 We are targeting a release on the Apple App Store and the Google Play Store in order to ease the installation process and reach a larger audience.
 However, for now the app can be compiled and installed from the source code by following these few steps :

 - Follow the official [Flutter documentation](https://flutter.dev/docs/get-started/install) to properly set up the Flutter SDK on your system.